Non-Violent Communication

 1. (Part One) Observations.
 We observe what is actually happening in a situation.

-The trick is to be able to articulate this observation without introducing any judgment or evaluation — to simply say what people are doing that we either like or don’t like.
+The trick is to be able to articulate this observation without introducing any judgement or evaluation — to simply say what people are doing that we either like or don’t like.

 2. (Part One) Feeling.
 We state how we feel when we observe this action, are we hurt scared, joyful, amused, irritated?